bfirner/seam-carving/README.md

 # Requirements
 This program uses SDL2 to load and display an image.
 Right now it only works with bmp images with 24-bit pixels.
 It also only works on big endian systems.

+# Building
+Type "make".
+If everything works the executable will be named "carve".